Our use of cookies

 5. Oversubscription Criteria

 ii.
-Siblings of current pupils, who were on roll at the point of admissions for the purposes of this policy, are defined as childrenliving permanently at the same address as a child already attending the academy andeither have one or both parents in common, are related by a parent’s marriage or civil partnership, are adopted or fostered by a common parent, or are related children wholive at the same address whose parents live as partners.
-These conditions must bemet at the time of their admission (including for children in the sixth form).
+Children whose siblings live at the same address, currently attend the academy and who will still be attending the academy at the point of admission.
+For the purposes of this policy a sibling is classed as children living permanently at the same address as a child already attending the academy and either have one or both parents in common, are related by a parent’s marriage or civil relationship, are adopted or fostered by a common parent or are related to children who live at the same address whose parents live as partners.

 Local Authorities